what to expect

 The Houston Mennonite Church building is fully accessible.
 Disabled parking can be found to the south of the main entrance, with some more spaces to the south of the south entrance (find a floorplan on this page).
 The main entrance faces the parking lot (not Wirt Road) and is accessed by a ramp.

 Bathrooms are also fully accessible.
 Male and female bathrooms are off the common space, with a family bathroom just a short distance away down the hall.
 All bathrooms are equipped with baby changing tables, and the family bathroom also contains a step-stool.
-It is fully accessible and large enough for a wheelchair and/or a carer assistant, and can be used by all genders.
+It is fully accessible and large enough for a wheelchair and/or a care assistant, and can be used by all genders.

 We use microphones throughout Sunday morning worship, and the building has a hearing assistance system.
 If you would like to use a receiver, please ask for one when you arrive.